epinowcast/epinowcast/README.md

 ```

 This data is already in a format that can be used with `epinowcast` as
-there is a reference date (`reference_date`, the date of the observatio
+there is a reference date (`reference_date`, the date of the observation
-in this example the date of a positive test), a report date
+- in this example the date of a positive test), a report date
 (`report_date`, the date of report for a given set of observations by
 reference date), and a count (`confirm`, the total (i.e. cumulative)
 number of hospitalisations by reference date and report date).
 The
 package also provides a range of tools to convert from line list,
-incidence, or other common formats (see [Data
+incidence, or other common formats into the required format (see [Data
 converters](https://package.epinowcast.org/dev/reference/index.html#data-converters)).

 ``` r